|GAO, YAHUI - University Of Maryland|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Structural variations (SVs) are an important type of genetic variation.
-We detected SVs from one cattle individual using 10x Genomics linked read and long read sequencing methods, including Pacific Biosciences continuous long read (CLR) and circular consensus sequencing (CCS), as well as Oxford Nanopore Technologies PromethION.
-We found that long reads outperformed short reads in terms of SV detections.
-These results fill our knowledge gaps and provide the foundation for incorporating CNV into the future goat breeding program.
-Farmers, scientists, and policy planners who need to improve animal health and production based on genome-enable animal selection will benefit from this study.
+Interpretive Summary: Butyrate plays important roles in rumen development.
+We studied open chromatin regions and regulatory elements in bovine cells treated with butyrate.
+These results fill our knowledge gaps and provide the foundation for incorporating new knowledge into the future animal breeding program.
+Farmers, scientist, and policy planners who need improve animal health and production based on genome-enabled animal selection will benefit from this study.